-- Date of food service. - Names of all children enrolled in day care; or for at-risk, names of children participating in the education or enrichment program. - Age of each child. - Meal counts, by meal type, for each participant. - Total participant meals, Program staff meals and non-Program meals served.
+- Date of food service. - Day of the week. - Names of all children enrolled in day care. - Age of each child. - Meal counts, by meal type, for each participant. - Total participant meals, program staff meals and non-program meals served.

-The Daily Meal Count and Attendance Record (At-risk) (H1535-AT) contains a certification statement that must be signed and dated by the CE or site representative.
+The Daily Meal Count and Attendance Record (H1535) contains a certification statement that must be signed and dated by the CE or site representative.

-CEs and sites that possess the means to complete the Daily Meal Count and Attendance Record (At-risk) (H1535-AT), or an alternate, electronically at the point of service may do so provided that they:
+CEs and sites that possess the means to complete the Daily Meal Count and Attendance Record (H1535), or an alternate, electronically at the point of service may do so provided that they: